 Embrace the festive season and decorate your home ready for Christmas.
-By adding lovely touches to each room it will look cheerful, welcoming and eye-catching.
-You don't have to go crazy (though no one will blame you if you do), and if you choose decorations that blend with and enhance the style of your decor the results will be wonderful.
+By adding lovely touches to each room, it will look cheerful, welcoming, and eye-catching.
+You don't have to go crazy (though no one will blame you if you do), and if you choose decorations that blend with, and enhance the style of, your décor the results will be wonderful.
 I've collected images on several popular decor styles to inspire you to do as much, or as little as you like, just in time for Santa.
-This time, I will explore three common themes across Christmas: Woodland Wonder, Embrace Opulence and Contemporary Chic.
+This time, I will explore three common themes across Christmas: Woodland Wonder, Embrace Opulence, and Contemporary Chic.

 To kick things off, there are a few tricks that will apply to all schemes that will add immediate cosiness and cheer:

-Strings of fairy lights: wind round the stair bannisters, drape through plants, over pictures and mirrors or across the mantelpiece and round light fittings, or simply bundle up and put in an old fashioned glass jar.
+Strings of fairy lights: wind round the stair bannisters, drape through plants, over pictures and mirrors or across the mantelpiece and round light fittings, or simply bundle up and put in an old-fashioned glass jar.
 Battery powered versions mean you can put these anywhere and the only choice to make is whether to have cool (a bluish bright white) or warm (a softer more golden glow) lights.
 In my opinion, it's hard to have too many fairy lights so grab a few boxes of these, I'm sure you'll find spaces for them!

 Candles: Replace electric lights with flickering candles for immediate cosiness.
 These can be encased in lovely jars or be a collection on a pretty tray.
-Scented ones can add to the Christmassy feel too Yankee Candle have fragrances such as Christmas Cookie and Spiced Orange for warming aromas.
+Scented ones can add to the Christmassy feel too; Yankee Candle have fragrances such as Christmas Cookie and Spiced Orange for warming aromas.

 Christmas trees: Be they giant or petite, try to have at least one tree in your home.
 Decorating them is great fun and such a personal expression - style can be neat and ordered or gorgeously chaotic.
-Even if you don't have space for a full size version, buy one or two compact table-top ones and put them up with loads of decorations to get the same feel.
+Even if you don't have space for a full-size version, buy one or two compact table-top ones and put them up with loads of decorations to get the same feel.

 This trend continues to be strong with lovely prints and tactile textures leading the way.
-The colour palate for this scheme is simple white, cream, and grey to which you add natural wood, fur, greenery - simply take inspiration from the woods outside for this one.
-Touches of red and fir-tree green add festive spirit and metals should be rustic looking, or mercury glass.
+The colour palette for this scheme is simple white, cream, and grey to which you add natural wood and greenery - simply take inspiration from the woods outside for this one.
+Touches of red and fir-tree green add festive spirit and metals should be rustic looking or mercury glass.

 What you can do:

-Seating areas should look warm and inviting with knitted throws, and soft or textured cushions.
+- Seating areas should look warm and inviting with knitted throws, and soft or textured cushions.
 Lots of layers are needed here and you can mix and match safely.

-Gather fine branches and stand them in a vase to display cards for a real woodland detail, complementary of your UK Flooring Direct wood floor!
+- Gather fine branches and stand them in a vase to display cards for a real woodland detail, complementary of your UK Flooring Direct wood floor!

-Weathered wood ornaments like barn stars look lovely and add a Scandi twist that can be left in place all year round.
+- Weathered wood ornaments like barn stars look lovely and add a Scandi twist that can be left in place all year round.

 - Animal-inspired accents are a good choice be it a fox-print cushion, antler candlesticks or furry hot water bottle cover!